Dima-369/jjui/README.md

 - Change terminal tab title to `jjui - {last dir name}` instead of showing full path.
 - Add `always_use_external_editor` setting under `[editing]` section in `config.toml` to always use external editor.
 Default is false.
+- Add `refresh` boolean in `custom_commands` to refresh the UI after running the command.
+Default is false.
 - Allow `shell` support in `custom_commands` like:

 ```toml